KhwaishK/Nextbill-AI-Decision-System/README.md

 optimized for **explainability and safety** over cleverness:

 - **Rule-based classification, not an LLM**, as the default.
-A keyword/regex approach is fully auditable — for every decision I can point to the exact phrase or entity that produced it.
+A keyword/regex approach is fully auditable for every decision I can point to the exact phrase or entity that produced it.
 It also fails safely: when nothing matches, confidence is 0 and the message is routed to a human, whereas an LLM will often confidently guess a category even when it shouldn't.
 - **The customer's claim is never trusted as fact.** "I paid ₹4,500" is evidence, not proof.
-The system never auto-changes a payment/order status based on the text alone — it only ever says "this *could* be verified automatically *if* a transaction reference is supplied," and separately decides whether a human must look at it regardless of whether that verification succeeds.
+The system never auto-changes a payment/order status based on the text alone, it only ever says "this *could* be verified automatically *if* a transaction reference is supplied," and separately decides whether a human must look at it regardless of whether that verification succeeds.